mmistakes/minimal-mistakes/_posts/2022-02-12-on-being-deeply-authentic.md

 ---
 title: On being deeply authentic
 category: "Communication"
-tag: ["Meditation", “CBT”]
+tag: [Meditation, CBT]
 toc: true
 ---

-If you have ever practiced yoga and meditation, which are central to Hinduism, Buddhism, or Jainism, you are probably familiar with the concept of a [mantra]( https://en.wikipedia.org/wiki/Mantra)).
+If you have ever practiced yoga and meditation, which are central to Hinduism, Buddhism, or Jainism, you are probably familiar with the concept of a [mantra]( https://en.wikipedia.org/wiki/Mantra).
 Mantras are defined as sounds, words, or groups of words that have spiritual significance.

 # 1. Magnetic north